Cameroon at the FIFA World Cup

 The FIFA World Cup is an international association football competition contested by the men's national teams of the members of Fédération Internationale de Football Association (FIFA), the sport's global governing body.
 The championship has been awarded every four years since the first tournament in 1930, except in 1942 and 1946, due to World War II.

 The tournament consists of two parts, the qualification phase and the final phase (officially called the World Cup Finals).
 The qualification phase, which currently take place over the three years preceding the Finals, is used to determine which teams qualify for the Finals.
-The current format of the Finals involves 32 teams competing for the title, at venues within the host nation (or nations) over a period of about a month.
-The World Cup Finals is the most widely viewed sporting event in the world, with an estimated 715.1 million people watching the 2006 tournament final.
+The current format of the Finals involves 48 teams competing for the title, at venues within the host nation (or nations) over a period of about a month.
+The World Cup final is the most widely viewed sporting event in the world, with an estimated 715.1 million people watching the 2006 tournament final.

-Cameroon have appeared in the Finals of the FIFA World Cup on eight occasions, the first being in 1982 where they drew all three group games and finished in 17th position.
-In 1990 Cameroon reached the quarter-finals before being defeated 3–2 by England.
-Roger Milla, at the age of 42, became the oldest player ever to appear in a World Cup Finals at the 1994 FIFA World Cup, where he also managed to score.
+Cameroon have appeared in the Finals of the FIFA World Cup on eight occasions, the first being in 1982, where they drew all three group games and finished in 17th place.
+In 1990, Cameroon reached the quarter-finals before being defeated 3–2 by England.
+Roger Milla, at the age of 42, became the oldest player ever to appear in a World Cup Finals match at the 1994 FIFA World Cup, where he also managed to score.
 The record for oldest player was broken in 2014 by Colombian goalkeeper Faryd Mondragón, but Milla is still the oldest goalscorer at FIFA World Cup Finals.

-They made their eighth appearance at the finals in the 2022 FIFA World Cup in Qatar.
+Cameroon made their most recent tournament appearance at the 2022 FIFA World Cup in Qatar.